 UC-II® works by triggering a unique biological process known as oral tolerance.

 When ingested, the undenatured type II collagen is recognized by immune tissues in the gut, which helps "teach" the immune system to stop attacking the body’s own joint cartilage.
-This is oral tolerance - the ability of the body to recognize and tolerate specific substances, which trains the system to stop attacking similar naturally-produced substances in the body.
+This is oral tolerance — the body’s ability to recognize and tolerate specific substances, helping modulate the immune response in a way that supports joint comfort.

-This immune recalibration leads to a natural reduction in joint inflammation, without the side effects commonly seen with drugs.
-As inflammation subsides, dogs often experience noticeable improvements in flexibility, movement, and comfort—sometimes within as little as two weeks of consistent use.
+This immune recalibration supports natural reduction of joint inflammation, without the side effects commonly seen with medications.
+As inflammation subsides, dogs may experience improvements in flexibility, movement, and comfort—sometimes within as little as two weeks of consistent use.

 Benefits of UC-II® for Dogs

-UC-II® has been shown to help relieve symptoms associated with arthritis and hip dysplasia in dogs.
-Research evaluation shows these benefits, even suggesting that this product can "reduce OA signs, acting on the local immunity" and that it "improves mobility and quality of life."
+UC-II® has been shown in clinical studies to help relieve symptoms associated with arthritis and hip dysplasia in dogs.
+Research evaluation shows these benefits, even suggesting that this ingredient can “reduce OA signs, acting on the local immunity” and that it “improves mobility and quality of life.”

 It supports long-term joint health by helping maintain the integrity of cartilage over time.
 Clinical studies have found it to be more effective than the commonly used combination of glucosamine and chondroitin.
 Just 40 mg per day is enough to deliver measurable results, thanks to its potency.
 UC-II® is also safe and well-tolerated, making it a reliable option even for senior dogs with sensitive systems.